ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 Before we start with writing and deploying the code we need to create a CosmosDB and a queue as we are making use of those services.
 1. You can reuse the queue you've created in above sample.
 (HTTP Trigger -> Queue Output)
 2. Create a [Azure Cosmos DB Account](https://portal.azure.com/#create/Microsoft.DocumentDB) (Core)
-3. Once the databse is icreated, go to Data Exploer and select Create Container.
+3. Once the database is created, go to Data Exploder and select Create Container.
 4. Enter 'db1' as Database id and 'c1' as collection id and press ok.
 If you want to change these values make sure to change them in the code as well.
 5. Go to **Keys** tab of the Cosmos DB page.
 6. Copy the value of the `PRIMARY CONNECTION STRING`.